UNITARIAN UNIVERSALIST CURRICULUM AND RESOURCE DEVELOPERS

 I started writing high school curricula seven year ago because nothing was available.
 In Our Hands and On the Path were out of print.
 Life Issues for Teens was already dated.
 There was literally nothing for high school RE classes.
 Even if they had been available, however, they did not cover a wide range of subjects that youth are interested in.

+What resources did you use to create the curricula?
 Fahs' book From Long Ago and Many Lands was a primary resource and is used with the curriculum.
 I drew from my years of experience with these stories for activities and discussion ideas.
 Many teachers had also contributed their ideas.

 Hundreds of books and web sites.

-How did you make the curricula applicable to more than just your own group? (factors considered, such as geographic variations, sizes of groups, ages…..)
+FIELD TESTING How did you make the curricula applicable to more than just your own group? (factors considered, such as geographic variations, sizes of groups, ages…..)
+Have attempted to phrase the questions in the curriculum in an anti-racist, anti-classist, anti-sexist manner.

 I wrote an extensive introduction suggesting ways of using the curriculum with various types, sizes and ages of groups.